Try our free ROI calculator. Discover your site's revenue potential.

 Related: Learn the difference between prerendering, static rendering, SSR, and more in this comparison blog.

-Every static website contains a series of HTML files, with each representing a physical static web page of the website.
-When you visit the home page, you are viewing the file of the homepage.
+As mentioned, every static website contains a series of HTML files.
+When you visit the home page, you are viewing the ‘file of the homepage.’
 Even when two pages have similar or identical content, the sections will exist as two separate versions.

 This means that when a developer updates a specific section, the update needs to occur on both pages.
 Static websites are simple, and almost all websites were static in the early days of the internet.